 Celebrating Latino Leaders: Yolanda Caldera-Durant

-"An important part of my continued success is giving back to young people, helping them understand that they deserve success as much as anyone else."
+"A really important part of my continued success is my giving back to young people, helping them develop leadership skills and helping them understand that they deserve success as much as anyone else."

 Hometown: Bridgeport, CT

 Education was a Priority

 Growing up in Bridgeport, Yolanda Caldera-Durant was consistently reminded of the importance of education.
 Though her parents never went to college, they made sure their children knew it was a priority.
 Yolanda responded to their encouragement, studying hard and gaining confidence when she saw her older sister and cousin be rewarded for their own efforts by going on to higher education after high school.

 “I thought to myself, ‘If they can do it, then I am fully capable of getting my education and there’s nothing to be afraid of.’”

 When she entered the University of Connecticut, she felt academically ready to take on the challenges of her classes.
 But when she arrived on campus, she was not expecting what she saw.

 “Coming from a community [in Bridgeport] that was predominately Latino and African-American and Asian, to the University of Connecticut, which was – at that time – about 90% white, that was a bit of a culture shock.”